We are very excited to offer you many great opportunities to interact with Oregon State students! Login to Handshake to get started.

 Employers interested in speaking to the content of a particular course should contact us at firstname.lastname@example.org.

-Employers posting on Beaver Careers agree to NACE Professional Best Practices in addition to our Professional Networking and Recruiting Agreement listed below:
+Employers posting on Handshake agree to NACE Professional Best Practices.

 Students, alumni, employer representatives and mentors participating in recruitment and networking at OSU understand and agree to comply with the following statements: